 The entire crew (with the exception of Mannoccir) were officially declared dead on November 19, 1945.
 Mannoccir was officially declared dead on March 27, 1944.
-The entire crew earned the Purple Heart, posthumously.
+Each member of the crew earned the Purple Heart, posthumously.
 All remain listed as Missing In Action (MIA).

 The entire crew is memorialized at Manila American Cemetery on the tablets of the missing.

-In April 26, 2013, Loewenberg had a service and a memorial marker dedicated at Arlington National Cemetery at section MK site 17 due to the efforts of his daughter and grandson.
-He is also memorialized on a World War II memorial in Sea Cliff, NY.
+In April 26, 2013, Loewenberg had a miltary funeral service and a memorial marker dedicated at Arlington National Cemetery at section MK site 17 due to the efforts of his daughter Susie Shulman and grandson David Shulman.
+He is also memorialized on the World War II memorial in Sea Cliff, NY.

 Griffin has a memorial marker at Rose Hill Cemetery in Blooming Grove, TX.

-No trace of this bomber has been found.
-All twelve aboard remain listed as Missing In Action (MIA).
+No trace of this bomber has ever been found.
+All twelve crew members remain listed as Missing In Action (MIA).

 During February 2007 Australian news reported erroneously reported the discovery of an aircraft wreck off Cape York by Ben Cropp, claimed it to be this bomber.
-This claim was unsupported with serial number evidence, and Photo and video of the wreck points to an identity of a C-47 or derivative instead.
+This claim was unsupported with serial number evidence and his own photos and video of the wreckage points to the wreckage he documented being a C-47 or derivative.

 Are you a relative of a crew member of this bomber?
 Contact Us